Find Your Path

 Conferences & Career Fairs

 A great way to learn about what career path is best for you and to start building expertise and connections is to attend a legal conference or seminar outside the law school.
 You can meet attorneys and learn about cutting edge legal issues.
 USF has a generous approach to conferences, supporting student attendance through offering limited funding to cover registration fees and travel expenses.

 Job fairs provide opportunities to meet attorneys and find employment.

 Public Interest/Public Sector Legal Careers Day (PI/PS Day): Hosted each winter by OneJustice and Northern California Law Schools, PI/PS Day provides law students an opportunity to meet and interview with public interest and public sector legal organizations and offers a wide range of summer opportunities.
 In 2017, over 125 employers participated.

-There are many other career fairs you could consider that OCP helps students successfully participate in, including:
+There are many other career fairs you could consider that the Office of Career Services helps students successfully participate in, including: